LLM Compression by Block Removal with Constrained Binary Optimization: Conclusion

 \section{Conclusion}

-In this work, we introduced a constrained binary optimization (CBO)–based algorithm for selecting which transformer blocks to remove from LLMs.
-Our approach introduces an auxiliary block-coupling variable for each block and uses a second-order Taylor expansion of the loss to explicitly model interactions between them.
-This formulation yields a CBO problem whose low-energy solutions correspond to diverse block-removal configurations with high performance across multiple benchmarks.
-Importantly, we find that the low-energy spectrum contains many high-quality solutions, allowing practitioners to select configurations that best match specific accuracy or structural requirements, rather than relying solely on the global optimum.
+In this work, we have introduced an algorithm based on CBO (constrained binary optimization) for selecting which combination of transformer blocks to remove from LLMs.
+Our approach introduces an auxiliary variable for each block (0: keep, 1: remove) and uses a second-order Taylor expansion of the loss to explicitly take into account interactions between blocks.
+The energies of the resulting CBO problem strongly correlate with high performance across multiple benchmarks.
+Importantly, we find that the whole low-energy spectrum contains many high-quality solutions, allowing practitioners to select configurations that best match specific accuracy or structural requirements.

-We applied our method to Llama-3.1-8B-Instruct and Qwen3-14B and showed that the resulting pruned models outperform those obtained by state-of-the-art block-removal algorithms across a range of benchmarks.
-Most notably, our models consistently achieve substantially higher MMLU scores, indicating superior retention of general knowledge under strong compression.
+We have applied our method to Llama-3.1-8B-Instruct, Qwen3-14B and Llama-3.3-70B-Instruct and have shown that the resulting pruned models are on par or significantly outperform those obtained by state-of-the-art block-removal algorithms across a range of benchmarks.
+Most notably, our models consistently achieve substantially higher MMLU scores, indicating superior retention of general knowledge, in particular for deep compression.

-We further demonstrated that our approach generalizes beyond homogeneous dense transformers to hybrid architectures with mixture-of-experts (MoE) layers.
-In particular, for NVIDIA-Nemotron-3-Nano-30B-A3B-FP8, we successfully removed two and three expert layers while maintaining high accuracy on GPQA and AIME25, even without any retraining.
+We have further demonstrated that our approach generalizes beyond homogeneous dense transformers to hybrid architectures with MoE layers.
+In particular, for NVIDIA-Nemotron-3-Nano-30B-A3B-FP8, we successfully removed 2-3 MoE and 2 attention layers while maintaining high accuracy on GPQA and AIME25, even without any retraining.
 This highlights the robustness of our formulation in challenging, non-homogeneous architectural settings.

 Efficiently compressing LLMs while preserving their knowledge remains an active and rapidly evolving research area, and several promising extensions of our work remain.
-For example, instead of manually inspecting low-energy solutions, similarity or diversity scores like the Pearson coefficient could be introduced to automatically select promising candidate configurations.
-Furthermore, our method is largely orthogonal to existing pruning approaches and could be combined with other compression schemes~\cite{sun2023wanda,muralidharan_24,guo2025slimllm,Gili_25}, which we leave for future work.
+For example, one could further study the influence of the calibration dataset or analyze the correlation between solver quality and downstream tasks.
+Finally, we note that our method is compatible with layer-merging approaches~\cite{Ding_25}, quantization~\cite{frantar2022gptq,lin2023awq}, low-rank approximation~\cite{yuan_23,wang2025svdllm,rausch_25}, width pruning~\cite{sun2023wanda,muralidharan_24,guo2025slimllm,Gili_25}, and weight clustering~\cite{aizpurua2026}.
+Exploring how to effectively combine these techniques is left for future work.